MicrosoftLearning/mslearn-postgresql/Instructions/Labs/11-explore-azure-ai-extension.md

     );
     ```

-2. Next, you will use the `COPY` command to load data from CSV files into each table you created above.
+2. Next, use the `COPY` command to load data from CSV files into each table you created above.
 Start by running the following command to populate the `listings` table:

     ```sql
     \COPY listings FROM 'mslearn-postgresql/Allfiles/Labs/Shared/listings.csv' CSV HEADER